The Challenge: Good things happen to us daily, but we let small things get us down.

 Next, the researchers investigated the effects of regularly sharing happiness over a longer period of time (4 weeks in this case).
 New participants were asked to write daily in a journal about experiences they felt grateful for, or about neutral subjects they had learned in class.
 They were then either given no further instructions or were instructed to share these with a partner twice a week.
 Those who shared their grateful experiences with a partner reported greater satisfaction with life, happiness and vitality (level of energy and zest for life).

-One reason that the study asked participants to share their experience with close friends or romantic partners may come from the fact that these people may be more likely to support us.
-In the study’s last experiment, the researchers noticed that participants that received constructive, encouraging, enthusiastic and positive messages after a successful experience (high achievement on a test) showed greater signs of happiness, love and appreciation.
+One reason that the study asked participants to share their experiences with close friends or romantic partners may come from the fact that these people may be more likely to support us.
+In the study’s last experiment, the researchers noticed that participants who received constructive, encouraging, enthusiastic, and positive messages after a successful experience (high achievement on a test) showed greater signs of happiness, love, and appreciation.
 We’ve all experienced sharing an exciting event or plan with someone who did not respond in kind or, worse, criticized our idea and left us deflated.
 When sharing a positive experience, it is important to select a supportive listener.